-Save for the Chairman, the Company pays each of its non-executive directors' fees of GBP£12,000 per annum plus GBP£1,000 per annum for each committee of the board to which they are appointed.
-The Chairman is paid a fee of GBP£24,000 per annum and does not receive any additional fees in respect of committee appointments.
-The levels of fees and salaries paid and share options granted and approved to each director and member of senior management during the year ended 31 December 2019 are set out in the table below:
+Save for the Chairman, the Company currently pays each of its non-executive directors' fees of GBP£15,000 per annum plus GBP£1,000 per annum for each committee to which they are appointed.
+The Chairman is currently paid a fee of GBP£26,000 per annum and does not receive any additional fees in respect of committee appointments.